• Skip to primary navigation

 Candy Thermometer

-An instant read thermometer isn’t mandatory but definitely makes the job a lot easier.
+An instant-read thermometer isn’t mandatory but definitely makes the job a lot easier.
 With the thermometer you can temp the chicken at 165F and you know it’s perfectly cooked.
-Otherwise you will need to pull the chicken out of the hot oil and test with a knife to see if the juices run clear.
-The thermometer takes the guesswork out of it and especially recommended for home cooks.
+Otherwise, you will need to pull the chicken out of the hot oil and test with a knife to see if the juices run clear.
+The thermometer takes the guesswork out of it and is especially recommended for home cooks.

 Crispy buttermilk fried chicken with spicy may